 Sure, there’s a tonal contrast between bright fire and dark background.
 But it takes a secondary role by comparison to the color contrast between warm orange of sparks and cold blue of the background.

 Knowing pairs of complementary colors is one thing.
 Making them a part of your internal knowledge is another.
-I’ve seen a lot of articles about complementary colors, each introducing a color wheel and explaining the basics of color theory.

 They are as different as it gets, so they produce maximum contrast reinforcing each other.
 That’s why we say that complementary colors make the image “pop”.

-Managing opposite colors can be tricky, so it’s better to start with something easy and reliable.
+Managing opposite colors can be tricky.
+So it’s better to start with something easy and reliable.
 The fewer colors in the image, the easier it is to get an eye-catching photo.

 Start simple.
 In fact.
 Let’s divide it into three easy steps.